thanlon58/conv-frame-predictor/README.md

 This isn't at all a practical endeavor, just did this for creative/artistic reasons.

+# WARNING
+This code is super disorganized, messy, and barely has any real documentation.
+I just wrote it for personal use, so I'm not gonna go through and make it super neat.
+I will regret this choice in two months when I inevitably return to this code and can't navigate it for my life, but for now I don't care.

 ## Requirements:
 <ul>
   <li>Tensorflow 2 w/ Keras</li>